matja/bitcoin-tool/README.md

+## Introduction
-Simple tool in C to convert Bitcoin keys to addresses, and various other type conversions.
+bitcoin-tool is a simple tool written in C to convert Bitcoin keys to addresses, and various other conversions of keys.

 Disclaimer: THIS CODE IS EXPERIMENTAL, IT IS PROBABLY BUGGY.
 PLEASE DO NOT TRUST YOUR BITCOINS WITH IT.
 IT IS EASY TO MAKE AN IRREVERSIBLE MISTAKE AND SEND YOUR BITCOINS TO A ADDRESS WITH NO WAY OF GETTING THEM BACK.

-Compile with `make`.
+## Build Instructions
+Run `make test` to compile and run all tests.

+### Requirements
+* A C compiler
+* OpenSSL headers and libraries (with elliptic curve support)

+## Platform-specific Instructions
+### Gentoo Linux
+Gentoo by default enables the `bindist` flag on the openssl package, which disables elliptic curve support, presumably because of software patent concerns.
+Since the `openssh` package also has `bindist` USE-flag set, the USE-flag must be disabled in both, then re-emerged to get an OpenSSL library with elliptic curve support.

+## Description
 I created this because I couldn't find an offline tool or library able to create addresses from Bitcoin private keys, and as a learning exercise in Bitcoin address formats and ECDSA.